worldviewer/science-futures-market/README.md

 ... and by cost, I don't just mean that Internet access is ridiculously cheap; I also mean that there's just no penalty for being wrong.

-This creates an amazing amount of noise insofar as the loudest voices are not necessarily the best representatives.
-The savvy information consumer is still tasked with identifying the best arguments for a particular claim.
-This process can be extremely time-consuming, and most people give up at the first rebuttal to an extraordinary idea -- as if the argument always stops just a level deep.
+This creates an amazing amount of noise insofar as the loudest voices are not necessarily accurate; they're there to teach you about their worldview -- not to accurately predict the future.

+The savvy information consumer must sort through all of that noise for the best arguments for a particular claim, with few recourses to differentiate ideology from accurate prediction.

+This process can be extremely time-consuming, and most people give up at the first rebuttal to an extraordinary idea -- as if the argument always stops just a single level deep.

 It sometimes seems online that the science comments box is all ugly babies ...

 Everybody's got a pet theory, and nobody knows how to make any sense of it without quitting their day job.

+The ones that don't even have that are mindlessly defending modern science, going on and on about scientific method and peer review.

-A science futures market can fix these problems.
+A science futures market can cut to the chase.
+It can become a place where people put-up or shut-up.

 And I believe that the first version -- with which the kinks will be ironed out -- should be used to evaluate specialist expertise on a social network dedicated to scientific controversies.

+The unintended benefit of setting this system up to identify the true experts would be that it would -- more importantly -- reveal the few generalists, the unicorns of scientific thought.

 ## Welcome to the Science Futures API

-This repo will house an API gateway to that system.
+This repo is a placeholder for the API gateway to this science futures market.

-(Please note that this is not the only system for scientific prediction that we can construct; there will also be a user bio questionnaire which will act as a system to track changes in worldviews.)
+(Please note that this is not the only system for scientific prediction that can be constructed; there are also plans to create a user bio questionnaire which will dual as a system to track changes in worldviews over time.)